 Dan Forster joined the ATA as its director of government relations in October 2016.
 He is a certified wildlife biologist who directed the Georgia Department of Natural Resources’ Wildlife Resources Division in recent years.
-Dan brings nearly 30 years of agency experience to his ATA position.
+Forster brings nearly 30 years of agency experience to his ATA position.

-Dan worked as a biologist and supervisor within the Game Management Section for the Wildlife Resources Division before serving 12 years as its director.
+Forster worked as a biologist and supervisor within the Game Management Section for the Wildlife Resources Division before serving 12 years as its director.
 During that time, he also served as president of the Association of Fish and Wildlife Agencies and chairman of the Council to Advance Hunting and Shooting Sports.

-As part of ATA’s office of government relations, Dan works with state wildlife agency directors and other partners to implement policies, strengthen relationships and R3 (recruitment, retention and reactivation) programming, and develop plans to expand archery and bowhunting in the United States.
-In addition to being an ATA liaison to wildlife agencies, Dan works with the U.S. Fish and Wildlife Service, Internal Revenue Service and others to enhance oversight and redistribution of federal excise taxes paid on archery equipment.
+As part of ATA’s office of government relations, Forster works with state wildlife agency directors and other partners to implement policies, strengthen relationships and R3 (recruitment, retention and reactivation) programming, and develop plans to expand archery and bowhunting in the United States.
+In addition to being an ATA liaison to wildlife agencies, he works with the U.S. Fish and Wildlife Service, Internal Revenue Service and others to enhance oversight and redistribution of federal excise taxes paid on archery equipment.